TCF Canada Speaking Section: Complete Guide & Tips (2026)

 Task 3 focus: clear stance, structured argument, and calm defense.

-- Monologue: 2-3 minutes presenting your view
+- Monologue: about 4 minutes 30 of continuous speech presenting and defending your view

 - Technology and society